LeoCui/NIR/README.md

 # NIR
-NIR means news information retrieval, which is a search engine that can help you search news and comment.
+NIR means News Information Retrieval, which is a search engine that can help you search news and comment.
 The project has 5 members:
 * Yiming Cui
 * Wentao Zhou